-The Humphreys County Board of Supervisors negotiates property tax abatements on an individual basis.
-Abatements are for five to ten years and are for economic development purposes.
-The County had tax abatement agreements with one entity as of September 30, 2018.
+The Humphreys County Board of Supervisors negotiates property tax abatements on an individual or entity basis with varying abatement periods.
+These abatements are for five to ten years and contribute to the economic development and citizenry of the County.
+The County had tax abatement agreements with one entity as of September 30, 2019.

-The County had abatements under Section 27-31-105, Miss.
-Code Ann.
-(1972).
+The County had abatements under the following statute, which does not provide for the abatement of school or state tax levies: 27-31-105, Miss.
+Code (Ann.)
+1972.
+All allowable property tax levies: